Kenya: Water without walking for miles

 - Over a year after the widespread destruction of the 2015 earthquake in Nepal, people were still waiting to go home.
 Monitors successfully sped up the reconstruction of homes so that people could get on with their lives following the disaster.

-- Monitors in Afghanistan resolved delays in school construction meaning that access to education for children in remote areas has improved.
+- Monitors in Afghanistan resolved delays in school construction meaning that access to education for children in remote areas has improved (this programme ran from 2017 - 2021).

 With so many problems solved, one challenge we face is being able to investigate enough of them so that we can fully understand the impact.
 This is an area we continue to work on.